 We’ll notify your creative that you’ve sent a payment, and they’ll send your final project files through Twine.
 Job done!

-Showcase your project by uploading it to your Twine portfolio.
+Showcase your project asking your freelancer to upload it to their Twine portfolio.
 We love to see what projects you’ve been working on and promote them within our community.
 We feature the 3 best projects every week on our staff picks page.